johnalison/obsidian-notes/0-inbox/Byron Daniel Rec Letter.md

+Dear Colleagues

+I am happy to recommend Byron Daniel for the CMU Graduate Student Service Award.
+I first got to know Bryon in 2021 while running the High-School Physics Teachers program and have worked with him in the departments outreach committee for several years.

 Educational outreach beyond the university is critical to growing and diversifying the STEM workforce.

 Outreach targeting high-school teachers, instead of the students directly, promises a bigger return on invest- ment; getting high-school science teachers excited and fluent in state-of-the-art research and techniques will